sdivakaran143/Flames_Calculator/README.md

 flames calculator by using java

 #note :
-  this flames calculator program is is full of my own logic is there is any issues on my codes or any upgrades in my code please Ping me through my e-mail: sdivakaran683@gmail.com
+  this flames calculator program is is full of my own logic is there is any issues on my codes or any upgrades in my code please Ping me through my e-mail: sdivakaran683@gmail.com with the subject "GITHUB FLAMES_CALCULATOR"

 on this flame claculator i use two classes in different files